Bo0sted/navidrome-coverart-proxy/README.md

-The proxy must share a Docker network with Navidrome so it can resolve the backend by name. `NAVIDROME_INTERNAL_URL` should point at the backend over that internal network and must not be a public address — keeping it private is the entire point.
+The proxy must share a Docker network with Navidrome so it can resolve the backend by name. `NAVIDROME_INTERNAL_URL` should point at the backend over that internal network and must not be a public address, keeping it private is the entire point.

 ## Feishin